 Explore Dream Discover http://www.sexualhealthsheffield.nhs.uk/wp-content/uploads/2015/03/Explore-Dream-Discover.pdf

-Coming out support https://www.stonewall.org.uk/help-advice/coming-out/coming-out-advice-and-guidance-parents
+Coming out support

 Gendered Intelligence http://genderedintelligence.co.uk/